jingqi-zhuang/malicious-prompt-detection/README.md

 # Malicious Prompt Detection Workflow for AI Chatbot

+**What if your AI chatbot could be turned against you?**

 <img src="images/chatbot.png" width="40%;" />

+As AI systems grow more powerful, so do the risks of malicious prompt injections that can manipulate responses and compromise safety.

-My teammates and I are currently prototyping an AI chatbot specialized in answering property tax-related queries.
-As part of this project, I developed a **malicious prompt detection workflow** to safeguard the chatbot against adversarial inputs.
-The solution leverages an **86M-parameter pre-trained model**, fine-tuned on a compact, domain-specific dataset of approximately 200 records.
+My teammates and I are prototyping an AI chatbot specialized in property tax-related queries.
+To defend against adversarial use, I designed a malicious prompt detection workflow that leverages an 86M-parameter pre-trained model, fine-tuned on a compact, domain-specific dataset of just 200 records.

-This workflow achieved **100% accuracy across all test scenarios** with a **response latency of under 2 seconds**, demonstrating both its effectiveness and efficiency.
+The result: a robust detection system that achieved 100% accuracy across all test scenarios with under 2 seconds of response time—proving both its precision and real-time performance in a critical application.

 ## Types of Malicious Prompts